 The brain samples of all subjects with Alzheimer’s in this study showed very high, diverse APP genetic variations, compared to people without the condition.

-The mix and matching observed clearly shows how the APP gene can cause a dangerous rise in the amounts of beta-amyloid proteins in the brain of people with Alzheimer’s.
+The mix and matching observed clearly show how the APP gene can cause a dangerous rise in the amounts of beta-amyloid proteins in the brain of people with Alzheimer’s.
 The findings significantly improve existing knowledge of how the disorder develops.

 Enlisting HIV drugs

 What arguably makes the findings from the new study more exciting is that it means existing drugs for the treatment of people with HIV may also be beneficial for Alzheimer’s.
 These are specific medications that help block reverse transcriptase.

 “Our findings provide a scientific rationale for immediate clinical evaluation of HIV antiretroviral therapies in people with Alzheimer’s,” said Dr. Jerold Chun, lead author and senior vice president at SBP’s Neuroscience Drug Discovery.

 To somewhat corroborate their findings, the researchers noted that elderly people who use antiretroviral drugs have been found to be less likely to develop Alzheimer’s.

 Findings from this new study may also explain the reason for repeated failures of clinical trials targeted at coming up with a potent treatment.
-The focus has almost entirely been on tackling toxic buildup of beta-amyloid proteins.
+The focus has almost entirely been on tackling the toxic buildup of beta-amyloid proteins.

 Dr. Chun and his colleagues said that more work is needed though.
 They plan to examine genetic recombination in more brains.